xXleowXx/gitlab-charts/doc/installation/index.md

 ## Helm chart only deployment creates a POC configuration

-Installing GitLab using only the Helm charts creates a POC implementation where all GitLab services are placed into the cluster.
-GitLab Cloud Native Hybrid Reference Architectures specify that the stateful components such as Postgres or Gitaly (Git Repository Storage dataplane) run outside the cluster on PaaS or instance compute.
+Installing GitLab using only the Helm charts creates a proof of concept (POC) implementation where all GitLab services are placed into the cluster.
+GitLab Cloud Native Hybrid Reference Architectures specify that the stateful components such as PostgreSQL or Gitaly (Git repository storage dataplane) run outside the cluster on PaaS or instance compute.
 This is required in order to scale and reliably service the many varieties of workloads found in production environments.
-Additionally, it is allowable, and generally preferable to take advantage of Cloud PaaS for PostgreSQL, Redis and Object storage for all non Git Repository storages.
+Additionally, it is allowable, and generally preferable to take advantage of Cloud PaaS for PostgreSQL, Redis, and object storage for all non Git repository storages.

 ## Helm charts are configurable to externalize stateful components

 There in only one set of GitLab Helm charts and they can be parameterized to point to external stateful storage for items such as the PostgreSQL, Redis, all Non-Git repository storage as well as Git repository storage (Gitaly).
-The Infrastructure as Code options below use this approach.
-For production-grade implementation by hand build or via custom IaC, the appropriate chart parameters should be used to point to prebuilt, externalized state stores that align with the choosen [Reference Architecture](https://docs.gitlab.com/ee/administration/reference_architectures).
+The Infrastructure as Code (IaC) options below use this approach.
+For production-grade implementation by hand build or via custom IaC, the appropriate chart parameters should be used to point to prebuilt, externalized state stores that align with the chosen [Reference Architecture](https://docs.gitlab.com/ee/administration/reference_architectures/).

 ## Getting started for production Cloud Native Hybrid